DependableSystemsLab/PCMeetingDashboard/README.md

 ## Quick Start

 This repository contains the complete web application and the Express.js web server to serve the application.
-To quickly start the application, simply run the following commands from the root of the repository:
+To quickly start the application, simply run the following commands from the root of the repository.
+You will need a Node.js runtime:

 1. To install the dependencies (e.g., Express.js): `npm install`
 2. To serve the application: `npm start`